OpenDSA/OpenDSA/RST/en/Irena/FFT.rst

-The idea is that there is a row for each root (row :math:`i` for :math:`z^i`) while the columns correspond to the power of the exponent of the :math`x` value in the polynomial.
+The idea is that there is a row for each root (row :math:`i` for :math:`z^i`) while the columns correspond to the power of the exponent of the :math:`x` value in the polynomial.
 For example, when :math:`n = 4` we have :math:`z = i`.
 Thus, the :math:`A_{z}` array appears as follows.